-This site will be continually updated to improve this resource for Air Quality Managers.
 We value your input!
-Please feel free to send your questions and comments to help make this site more useful.
+Please feel free to send your questions and comments to us.

 NASA Air Quality Applied Sciences Team (AQAST) - AQAST team members will work with you on your air quality issues using a combination of satellite data, surface data, and models.